BrianDavisMath/spatial_statistics/README.md

 of binary-labeled data sets.
 The inspiration is [this paper](https://arxiv.org/pdf/1706.06619.pdf) which discusses how, for some binary-labeled datasets, random splits lead to overly optimistic performance estimates.
 This suggests that, in order to combat overfitting, we may want to compare weighted and unweighted performance metrics, for a weighting which accounts for the spatial distribution of the binary classes between the training and validation sets.

+The function ```spatial_statistics.get_weights_and_bias``` allows one to consider distances for features which have a mix of binary features and continuous features.
+It is recommended that the continuous features be normalized in pre-processing in order to avoid one feature dominating the distance computations.
 ## Usage
   ```
 import numpy as np